etalab/geozones/README.rst

 Display some useful informations and statistics

-Commands are chainables so you can write:
+Commands are chainable so you can write:

 .. code-block:: shell

-    # Perform all tasks from download to distibution
+    # Perform all tasks from download to distribution
     $ ./geozones.py download load -d aggregate postprocess dist dist -s status